Jeffrey Feldman tells Michigan Lawyers Weekly how he and another Michigan Auto Law Attorney handled the pre-existing injuries defense

 How does an attorney overcome a common defense argument regarding a client’s pre-existing injuries and medical conditions?
 By focusing on how the client’s life was changed from before a car crash to after it.
-That was Michigan Auto Law attorney Jeffrey H. Feldman’s strategy in a third-party auto negligence claim that settled for $1,925,000 Macomb County.
+That was Michigan Auto Law attorney Jeffrey H. Feldman’s strategy in a third-party auto negligence claim that settled for $1,925,000 in Macomb County.

 We’re pleased that Michigan Lawyers Weekly gave this case the attention it deserves.
 It spotlights a common defense argument that we as auto accident attorneys see too often, when insurance companies want a “discount” or even a “free pass” because they hurt someone who was not in perfect health before a car accident.